gvergnaud/ts-pattern/README.md

 second argument to the handler function. the `select` function takes the name of the selection, which can be whatever you like.

-It is pretty useful when pattern matching on deep data structures because it avoid the hassle of destructuring it in your handler.
+It is pretty useful when pattern matching on deep data structures because it avoids the hassle of destructuring it in your handler.

+---

 if you need to match on everything but a specific value, you can use a `not(<pattern>)` pattern. it's a function taking a pattern